iossifovlab/gpf/userdocs/administration/working_with_pedigree_files.rst

 Brief outline
 #############

-The GPF system has a flexible support for various input format of pedigree file.
+The GPF system has flexible support for various input formats of pedigree files.
 When loaded the pedigree is kept in an internal representation.
 The `ped2ped.py` tool allows loading the input pedigree file and storing it into the canonical GPF pedigree representation.

-Additionally GPF has a tool `draw_pedigree.py` that could generate a PDF file with drawings of all pedigrees loaded from the input.
+Additionally, GPF has a tool `draw_pedigree.py` that could generate a PDF file with drawings of all pedigrees loaded from the input.